-In this way, a wrongful death claim can be understood as a personal injury claim in which the injured person is no longer available to bring his or her own claim to court.
+The conditions that caused the death must be such that, if the deceased person had lived, he or she would have been able to file a personal injury lawsuit.
+So it can be helpful to think of a wrongful death case as a personal injury claim in which the injured person is no longer able to bring his or her own claim to court.
 Instead, another party must bring the claim on the deceased person's behalf.

 Among family members, generally speaking, the surviving spouse or children come first.
 Only if there is no surviving spouse or child will surviving parents inherit, and only if there are no surviving parents can the siblings, nieces, or nephews of a deceased person receive damages in the wrongful death case.